Automattic/vip-go-ci/README.md

 php ~/vip-go-ci-tools/vip-go-ci/vip-go-ci.php --repo-owner="$REPO_ORG" --repo-name="$REPO_NAME" --commit="$BUILD_VCS_NUMBER"  --token="$REPO_TOKEN" --local-git-repo="%system.teamcity.build.checkoutDir%" --phpcs="$PHPCS_ENABLED" --lint="$LINTING_ENABLED"  --phpcs-path="$HOME/vip-go-ci-tools/phpcs/bin/phpcs"
 ```

-Note that the script has built-in commands to install all the utilities `vip-go-ci` relies on, so that they will be configured automatically, and maintained automatically as well.
+Note that the script has built-in commands to install all the utilities `vip-go-ci` relies on (via `tools-init.sh`), so that they will be configured automatically, and updated automatically as well.

 The parameters should be pretty-much self-explanatory.
 Note that --commit should be left exactly as shown above, as `$BUILD_VCS_NUMBER` is populated by TeamCity.
 Other variables, `$REPO_ORG`, `$REPO_NAME` and `$REPO_TOKEN` are populated by TeamCity on run-time according to your settings (see above).